TheMarex/prosem/Niklaus/RandomWalk.md

 and will discuss an interesting "by product" of our correctness proof in the previous chapter.

-We saw that using a random walk with $8en$ steps we will traverse all nodes in a graph with probabilty higher than $\frac{1}{2}$.
+We saw that using a random walk with $8en$ steps we will traverse all nodes in a graph with probability higher than $\frac{1}{2}$.
 If we carry out $m$ random walks we can decrease the probability that we do not reach all nodes:
 Let $R_i$ denote the event that we do not reach all nodes using a random walk on $G$, then we see that:

 $Pr[R_1, \dots, R_m] = Pr[R_1] \cdot .. \cdot Pr[R_m] < 2^{-m}$

 So our error decreases *exponentially*.
 However the number of steps $m \cdot 8en$ is still polynominal.
-We call this effect *probabilty amplification*.
+We call this effect *probability amplification*.

-We can use this effect to prove that ther must be a squence of directions that carries out a random walk on all d-regular graphs of the same size and visits all nodes (with probabilty 1.0).
+We can use this effect to prove that there must be a sequence of directions that carries out a random walk on all d-regular graphs of the same size and visits all nodes (with probability 1.0).

 ## Definition